georgemitenkov/GSoC-2020/README.md

   callback to a custom LLVM IR module builder.
 This allowed to fold the nested MLIR module into a single LLVM IR module.
-This is not a final solution as `mlir::JitRunner` and `mlir::ExecutionEngine` may need to be refined to get closer to or reuse the functionaity of their LLVM counterparts).
+This is not a final solution as `mlir::JitRunner` and `mlir::ExecutionEngine` may need to be refined to get closer to or to reuse the functionaity of their LLVM counterparts).

 ## Patches and the work done